Skip to main content

 Burn Carefully

-Make sure that you are burning seasoned wood, that has dried out for a minimum of 1 year and note that different types of trees take even longer to dry out.
-Wood that has a high moisture content and cheap smokeless coal will release soot that can corrode your chimney and flue lining.
+Make sure that you are burning seasoned wood, that has dried out for a minimum of one year and note that different types of trees take even longer to dry out.
+Wood that has a high moisture content and cheap smokeless coal will release soot and creosote that can corrode your chimney and flue lining.

 Buy good quality wood.
 Look for the woodsure label.